-So, why all the shout outs and love for composting?
+So, why all the love for composting?
 To put it simply, it’s a fantastic way to help reduce harmful greenhouse gas emissions.
 When garbage gets taken to landfills, the contents often sit there unable to properly break down due to lack of oxygen.
 When this happens it goes through a detrimental process called anaerobic decomposition that produces methane (the greenhouse gas we were talking about) and prevents nature from doing the work it needs to do!

 Now, here is my humble crash course in kitchen composting in 1-2-3 easy steps:

 This means getting used to throwing out your organic waste in your compost rather than the garbage — it’s tough, we know.
-You’ll want to throw out the items mentioned above including some “brown stuff” like broken down egg cartons, shredded paper and used coffee filters.
+You’ll want to throw out the items mentioned above including a generous amount of dry “brown stuff” like broken down egg cartons, shredded paper and used coffee filters.
 The ratio of dry brown items to food waste is 3:1.